Do you know someone that has suffered a temporal lobe stroke and wonder what to expect?

-Here are some types of therapy that can help recovery after temporal lobe stroke:
+Here are some types of therapy that may help recovery after temporal lobe stroke:

-- Speech therapy can help stroke survivors overcome all types of aphasia including Wernicke’s aphasia.
-It works by practicing specific speech therapy exercises to help patients relearn the particular language skill that was impaired.
+- Speech therapy may guide stroke survivors to overcome all types of aphasia including Wernicke’s aphasia.
+Practicing specific speech therapy exercises helps patients relearn the particular language skill that was impaired.

-- Cognitive training may help improve memory in some patients that struggle with it.
-While memory is not guaranteed to improve, cognitive training is known to help with recognition, which may help patients recognize faces again.
+- Cognitive training may improve memory in some patients While memory is not guaranteed to improve, cognitive training is known to improve recognition, which may help patients recognize faces again.

-- Vision restoration therapy may help improve vision after stroke.
-While more research is needed in this area, Novavision has a good reputation.
+- Vision restoration therapy may improve vision after stroke.
+While more research is needed in this area, Novavision is a new and emerging concept.

 - Positive psychology can help retrain the brain to experience more positive emotions.
-If a temporal lobe stroke has brought upon negative emotional changes, positive psychology seeks to train the brain to experience better emotion.
+If a temporal lobe stroke produces negative emotional changes, positive psychology trains the brain to experience better emotion.
 The book Healing & Happiness After Stroke is an educational resource. if you would like to learn more.

 - Psychotherapy may also benefit survivors of temporal lobe stroke.
-It can provide new ways of coping with significant life changes and difficult emotions after stroke.
+It may provide new ways of coping with significant life changes and difficult emotions after stroke.

-- Audiologists can help fit you with a hearing aid if you struggle with impaired hearing after stroke.
-You can talk to a Speech-Language Pathologist for recommendations or other methods to improve hearing after stroke.
+- Audiologists can fit you with a hearing aid if you struggle with impaired hearing after a stroke.
+A speech-Language pathologist may provide recommendations or other methods to improve hearing after stroke.

 Neuroplasticity is activated by massed practice.
-While one or two therapy sessions may not provide results, consistent stimulation can help temporal lobe stroke patients regain lost skills.
+While one or two therapy sessions may not provide results, consistent stimulation may help temporal lobe stroke patients regain lost skills.

-There are many therapies and treatments that can help those overcoming temporal lobe stroke.
-Talk to your therapist to get recommendations or continue your own research online.
+There are many therapies and treatments available to recover from a temporal lobe stroke.
+Talk to your therapist for recommendations or continue your own research online.